How to propagate plants in water

 - Room temperature water is best.
 Tap water is fine but if you have water that is too harsh to water your plants you can use filtered water.

 - You can run the plant stem (and roots when they appear) under running water to gently clean the cutting.

-- Once the stem is covered in roots on all sides you can plant it in soil!
-Keep the soil moist but not wet until new growth appears letting you know the plant is established.
+- Keep the soil moist but not wet until new growth appears letting you know the plant is established.